 Health and Medical History

-Conditions that commonly develop after 50 - high blood pressure, type 2 diabetes, elevated cholesterol, joint issues, and cancer history - all affect premiums.
-Insurers assess your current health, family history, and any ongoing treatments.
-Full disclosure is essential as non-disclosure can void your policy.
+Conditions that commonly develop after 50 - high blood pressure, type 2 diabetes, elevated cholesterol, joint problems, and cancer history - all influence premiums.
+Insurers assess your current health, medication use, family history, and ongoing treatments.
+Full disclosure is legally required and protects your future claims.

 📊